stephenkjohnston/stephen.codes/src/content/articles/introduction-to-cobol.md

 Every COBOL program consists of four divisions; however, only two are required to write a basic COBOL program: the IDENTIFICATION DIVISION and the PROCEDURE DIVISION.

 #### IDENTIFICATION DIVISION
-It is mandatory for every COBOL program.
-If your program doesn't start with these "magical words", it's not a valid COBOL program.
+The IDENTIFICATION DIVISION is mandatory for every COBOL program.
+Without it, the program is invalid.
 It provides a place to store some valuable metadata, such as the program name, author, and other details.
-Within this division the the PROGRAM-ID paragraph must appear directly after the IDENTIFICATION DIVISION and is the only required paragraph.
-Other optional paragraphs include: AUTHOR, DATE-WRITTEN, DATE-COMPILED, and SECURITY.
+Within this division, the PROGRAM-ID paragraph must appear directly after the IDENTIFICATION DIVISION and is the only required paragraph.
+Other optional paragraphs include AUTHOR, DATE-WRITTEN, DATE-COMPILED, and SECURITY.

 #### ENVIRONMENT DIVISION
-This division must follow the IDENTIFICATION DIVISION and describes the system the program will run on, including:
+This division, which follows the IDENTIFICATION DIVISION, describes the system environment where the program will run, including:

 1. The computer hardware and operating system.
 1. Any I/O devices (e.g., printers, disk drives, etc.) the program will use.